vulab-AI/Awesome-Spatial-VLMs/README.md

 </table>

+### 📖 Related Surveys
+- Spatial reasoning in VLMs and embodied AI
+- 3D vision and scene understanding
+- Multimodal evaluation and benchmarking

 ---

 ## Citation
 If you find this survey or repository useful for your research, please cite our paper:
 ```